 Speeches: stand tall on a stool and deliver a one-minute speech on anything.
 Do one a day; put topics in a hat--he draws one out and speaks on it.
 Topics might be ketchup, crime, how sandwiches are made, how to clean up one's room.
 Ge can expostulate and iterate on most any topic, for a full minute--with everyone watching and clapping at the end.
-(For more ideas, read our booklet, Learn to Speak with Ease.)
+(For more ideas, read our ebook, Learn to Speak with Ease.)

 Ever progressing on piano ...youtube it...because practice uses up time PRODUCTIVELY becoming something better than you were i.e. an eventual ego booster.
 Have him or her work through our self-taught, easy-to-do Quick Piano course.